Copyright (c) 2014 The University of Manchester

 optional board address that this SpiNNaker link is associated with.

-chip_coords is None, the boot board will be assumed.
+the boot board will be assumed.

 :type board_address: str or None